-Table 12 summarizes the 2018 impacted habitat area and incidental take attributed to the HCP relative to the ITP permit amount.
-Per the established methodologies, only the fountain darter and San Marcos salamander experienced incidental take during 2018.
+Table 11 summarizes the 2019 impacted habitat area and incidental take attributed to the HCP relative to the ITP permit amount.
+Per the established methodologies, only the fountain darter experienced incidental take during 2019.

-Table 12.
+Table 11.
 Summary of Impacted Habitat (m2) and Incidental Take for HCP Covered Species compared against ITP Permit Amounts.

-COVERED SPECIES PER SYSTEM IMPACTED HABITAT (m2) HABITAT INCIDENTAL TAKE 2018 ITP ITP Permit HCP Mitigation / Restoration HCP Measures / Drought 2018 TOTAL (m2) HCP Mitigation / Restoration HCP Measures / Drought INCIDENTAL TAKE TOTAL Maximum Permit Amount Maximum minus (combined first 6 years) COMAL SYSTEM Fountain Darter 1,599 3,356 4,955 2,399 5,034 7,432 797,000 736,334 Comal Springs Riffle Beetle 0 0 0 0 0 0 11,179 8,887 Comal Springs Dryopid Beetle 0 0 0 0 0 0 1,543 1,527 Peck's Cave Amphipod 0 0 0 0 0 0 18,224 18,057 SAN MARCOS SYSTEM Fountain Darter 4,763 3,188 7,951 7,145 4,783 11,927 549,129 474,024 San Marcos Salamander 15 0 15 45 0 45 263,857 261,183 Texas Blind Salamander 0 0 0 0 0 0 10 10 Comal Springs Riffle Beetle 0 0 0 0 0 0 n/a n/a Comal Springs Dryopid Beetle 0 0 0 0 0 0 n/a n/a
+COVERED IMPACTED HABITAT (m2) HABITAT INCIDENTAL TAKE 2019 ITP ITP Permit SPECIES PER SYSTEM HCP Mitigation / Restoration HCP Measures / Drought HCP Mitigation / Restoration HCP Measures / Drought INCIDENTAL TAKE TOTAL Maximum Permit Amount Maximum minus (combined first 7 years) COMAL SYSTEM Fountain Darter 498 0 498 747 0 747 797,000 735,587 Comal Springs Riffle Beetle 0 0 0 0 0 0 11,179 8,887 Comal Springs Dryopid Beetle 0 0 0 0 0 0 1,543 1,527 Peck's Cave Amphipod 0 0 0 0 0 0 18,224 18,057 SAN MARCOS SY STEM Fountain Darter 8,119 331 8,450 12,179 497 12,675 549,129 461,349 San Marcos Salamander 0 0 0 0 0 0 263,857 261,183 Texas Blind Salamander 0 0 0 0 0 0 10 10 Comal Springs Riffle Beetle 0 0 0 0 0 0 n/a n/a Comal Springs Dryopid Beetle 0 0 0 0 0 0 n/a n/a

-The calculated value for the Fountain Darter in the Comal system was slightly higher in 2018 than observed during 2017.
-The primary cause for the increase for the Fountain Darter in the Comal system was lower discharge conditions in 2018 which resulted in larger spring to fall aquatic vegetation (habitat) reductions primarily in the Upper Spring Run section.
-In 2018, all invertebrate restoration activities occurred on shore resulting in no calculated incidental take for the listed Comal invertebrates.
-For the San Marcos system, incidental take for the Fountain Darter also went up slightly in 2018 compared to 2017.
-The slight increase in the San Marcos system was due to a larger footprint for HCP mitigation primarily native aquatic vegetation restoration in 2018 relative to 2017.
-The Texas wild-rice exclusion zone implemented for 21 days in the summer below Spring Lake dam resulted in the minor amount of incidental take being calculated for the San Marcos salamander.
+The calculated value for the Fountain Darter in the Comal system was considerably lower in 2019 than observed during 2018.
+The primary cause for the substantial decrease for the Fountain Darter in the Comal system was the minimal amounts of non-native aquatic vegetation remaining in the Comal restoration areas requiring removal.
+With limited non-native removal necessary, the primary focus has shifted to direct plantings of native plant species which impacts considerably less occupied Fountain Darter habitat overall.
+In 2019, all invertebrate restoration activities occurred on shore resulting in no calculated incidental take for the listed Comal invertebrates.
+For the San Marcos system, incidental take for the Fountain Darter increased slightly in 2019 compared to 2018.
+In contrast to the Comal, the increase in the San Marcos system was due to a larger footprint for HCP non-native aquatic vegetation removal in 2019.
+Although documented as incidental take, it must be remembered that this non-native vegetation removal is necessary and approved in the ITP in order to improve aquatic habitat conditions for the Fountain Darter overall in the system.

-When examining 2018 results, conditions are in line with those characterized in the Biological Opinion as an average year.
-As such, we are confident the incidental take numbers summarized in Table 12 and documented in this memorandum continue to justify the data sets used and methodologies employed in 2018 relative to performing an incidental take assessment within the context of the Biological Opinion.
+When examining 2019 results, conditions are in line with those characterized in the Biological Opinion as an average year.
+As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2019 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.